openbmc/docs/community-membership.md

 towards the health of that subproject.
 Subproject Owners _MUST_ set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.

+All subproject Owners _MUST_ be active contributors to OpenBMC, confirmed by a recent [TOF roll-call][tof-rollcall].
+Any subproject Owner not recently qualified will be removed from [OWNERS] files by a TOF member.

+- Starting 2026, subproject owners must have been qualified sometime since 2024H1.
+- Starting 2027, subproject owners must have been qualified sometime since 2026H1.
+- In 2028 and after, subproject owners must have at least "Active" or "Emeritus" status in the most recent half.

 **Defined by:** _owners_ entry in subproject [OWNERS]